The hunt for addiction treatment near Llandaff can be confusing. But our companion guide can lend a hand...

 We'll start with:

-Rehab is the most structured approach available, to the initial primary care needs for drug/alcohol addiction detox and therapy, at the point of crisis.
+At the point of crisis we have found that inpatient rehab is the best approach available among the primary care needs of people who are in active addiction.
 But, a rehab centre is only part of the way to success.

 The long term effects of an alcohol or drug problem took a long while to build up, and it will take time and understanding to stop.